tphathuin1802/tphathuin1802/README.md

-Hi 👋 My name is PHAT HUYNH
+Hi 👋 I am PHAT HUYNH
 ===========================

-Data Science and Web Intergration
+Data Science and Web Intergration ⚛
 ---------------------------------

 I have a passion for the Data Science domain and integrating it into webpages, as well as applying my Economics knowledge to enhance business performance.